 Dot had followed his whispered instructions, finding her taped to the underside of his sock drawer.
 He had long, on this particular point of nefarious intent, suspected Daisy.
 The day he’d agreed to marry her, George had explained he could never love her.

 He was, yes, a lonely man…but a man whose heart was dead to Cupid’s arrows, forever broken…

 “Well,” Daisy had yawned.
 “Too bad.
 You’ll never see Jeannette again.”

 He’d noticed something in her glance, as she slipped Jeannette’s photo from its embossed cardboard frame.
-And as she studied George’s lost fiancée, a sneer had trembled on his future wife’s upper lip.
-She flipped the portrait over.
+She studied George’s lost fiancée, and a sneer trembled on his future wife’s upper lip.
 Thrusting her torso across the tablecloth, Daisy held Jeannette suspended near the candle flame, reading the words printed on the back.

 “George…” she began; then changed her mind.
 He’d seen the sneer devolve into a predatory smile.
-She replaced Jeannette, even handled her decorously, snugging photo and frame next to his steak knife.
-In a mild panic over this second veiled threat, George lurched for his keepsake and sank under the waiter’s eye, clutching Jeannette to his bosom.
+She replaced Jeannette, even decorous in the handling of her, snugging photo and frame next to his steak knife.
+In a mild panic over this second veiled threat, George had lurched for his keepsake, sinking under the waiter’s eye, clutching Jeannette to his bosom.

 After that upset, he’d concealed her whereabouts from Daisy.